ChrisEssery/group-project/Portfolio/System_Implementation.md

 Initially a Dockerfile was created so that the node element of our app could be containerised and served.
 This allowed us to view the front-end from very early stages in the production.

-In preperation for the back-end a wait-script was added which allowed the MongoDB database to always start-up prior to the node element of our app.
-This allowed synchronization between the containers.
+In preparation for the back-end a wait-script was added which allowed the MongoDB database to always start-up prior to the node element of our app.
+This allowed synchronisation between the containers.

 Once the back-end work had begun we could then create the docker-compose configuration file.
 This allowed us to containise the database seperate to the node element.
 Once implemented the back-end could 'talk' to the front-end easily without any trouble.
 With our multiplayer aspect of the app we needed to tweak the docker-compose slightly to accept some extra ports in order for this to work as expected.